Ulmus harbinensis

-Ulmus harbinensis Nie & Huang, also known as the Harbin elm, is a small elm found only in the province of Heilongjang in the northeastern extremity of China, where it occurs in mixed forest.
+Ulmus harbinensis Nie & Huang, also known as the Harbin elm, is a small elm found only in the province of Heilongjiang in the northeastern extremity of China, where it occurs in mixed forest.

 Description

 A robust, sturdy tree which can reach a height of < 15 m, with a slender trunk of 0.3 m d.b.h.
 The bark is irregularly but finely fissured.
 The wing-less glabrous branchlets bear small, obovate, coarsely pubescent leaves < 5.5 cm long by 3.5 cm broad.
 The wind-pollinated apetalous flowers appear in April; the generally orbicular samarae in June.